robby1066/CSS-Grid-Debugger/README.md

       GRID.defaults.framework = 'bootstrap-fluid';
     </script>

 It's probably much easier to set these in code rather than in the console.
-That way, you won't have to enter options over and over again as you refresh the pages.
+Otherwise, you will have to enter options over and over again as you refresh the pages.

 ## Usage